discreetlogcontracts/dlcspecs/Introduction.md

 ### Contract Execution Transaction (CET)

-A transaction spending from the [fund transaction](#fund-transaction) whose outputs represent a possible outcome of a DLC contract.
+A transaction spending from the [funding transaction](#funding-transaction) whose outputs represent a possible outcome of a DLC contract.
 The first output can be spent either by one of the contracting party with knowledge of an oracle signature over the outcome, or by their counter-party after a given timeout.
 The second output can be spent directly.

 ### Funding transaction

-An irreversible on-chain transaction locking the contract collateral in an output that can only be spent by mutual consent.
+An on-chain transaction locking the contract collateral in an output that can only be spent by mutual consent.
 It can also contain change outputs in the case where the amount input by a party is greater than the desired collateral.

 ### Mutual Close